 Inclusion in PE is about diversity.
 The most common differences are probably differences in abilities and skills.
 In every PE class, teachers encounter learners with a wide range of abilities and different levels of proficiency.
 Many of the teachers teach large classes, so it is almost impossible to target and intensively address performances of individual learners as a teacher.
-Therefore, we need to consider that the large size of the • To use positive reinforcement - praise the good and unit and the teaching approach adopted with it may be detrimental to some learners.
-And maybe the teacher • Be a role model. still manages to pay special attention to the weaker • Put emphasis on participation, performance, schoolchildren.
+Therefore, we need to consider that the large size of the unit and the teaching approach adopted with it may be detrimental to some learners.
+And maybe the teacher still manages to pay special attention to the weaker schoolchildren.